 Finally putting the backing on the quilt.
 Attempt two of low carb lasagna with zucchini.

 Now with the front and back done, I started quilting the whole Angelina Ballerina quilt together.
-I also made a very expensive Radicchio Manchego Salad with Green Olive Vinaigrette in my attempt to replicate the dish I ate at Toro Brava - Portland.
+I also made a very expensive Spanish Radicchio Manchego Salad with Green Olive Vinaigrette in my attempt to replicate the dish I ate at Toro Bravo - Portland.
 And of course, I had to go to Yogurtland - Alhambra for my two ounces of free fro-yo.